-On Friday, June 23, 2017, .Corporal Michael Nesbitt was involved in the pursuit of a DUI suspect while working in the City of Edgewater.
+On Friday June 23, 2017, Corporal Michael Nesbitt was involved in the pursuit of a DUI suspect while on patrol in the City of Edgewater.
 After the pursuit, Cpl.
-Nesbitt was forced to fight with the suspect to take him into custody.
-As a result, Cpl.
-Nesbitt suffered cardiac arrest and was transported from the scene for immediate medical intervention.
+Nesbitt had to engage in a physical confrontation to subdue the suspect.
+Unfortunately, that resulted in Cpl.
+Nesbitt suffering a severe cardiac arrest and was transported from the scene for immediate medical intervention.
 Due to a quick medical response he was only hospitalized for a short stay, however he did need some assistance from the MC1 Foundation, and we were fortunate enough to stop and see him as well as provide support.

-Officer Lopez was rushed to Denver Health Medical Center where he underwent numerous surgeries to save his life and limbs.
-He went through a total of 19 liters of blood transfusions and after five major surgeries he was released from the hospital on December 31, 2015.
-Officer Lopez still has a long road to recovery, however knowing his wife was pregnant with his first son helped him to fight!
+Tony was rushed to Denver Health Medical Center where he has had numerous surgeries to save his life and limbs.
+They had to use a total of 19 liters of blood transfusions and after five major surgeries he was released from the hospital on Dec.
+31, 2015.
+Officer Lopez has had a long road to recovery, however knowing his wife was pregnant with his first son helped him to fight!
 We are thrilled to have helped his family, and announce that he is back on the streets of Denver to protect and serve!!

 February 10th 2016, Arapahoe County Sheriff’s Deputy Bill Foreman was responding to a homicide scene when his patrol car was struck by a full size pickup truck.
 Bill had to be extricated from his vehicle, before they could transport him for medical care.
 His stay in the hospital was months, and more recovery time after he was released.
 Bill was using a walker when we visited, but in great spirits and so thankful for the assistance.